edoski/bostarter/docs/DB-PRJ-REPORT.md

 ## TODO SP
 - sp_progetto_insert: CREATORE

-- sp_componente_insert: CREATORE
-- sp_componente_delete: CREATORE
-- sp_componente_update: CREATORE

-## REMEMBER FOR HW PROJECTS
-- WHEN USER ADDS COMPONENTS PRICE/QUANTITY HE MUST BE ALERTED IF THEIR SUM EXCEEDS THE PROJECT BUDGET AND TO CONFIRM ADD THEM OR NOT → MAKE SURE THE BUDGET RECALCULATION TRIGGERS ARE CORRECT

 ## for mongodb
 - add a error collection which just logs any sql signal state 45000 errors triggered, this type of log occurs in the fail-early initial checks at top of most php files, and in all PDOException try-catches